chiefy/chiefy.github.io.old/_posts/2014-07-13-using-sqlite-sequelize-with-actionhero.markdown

 info:  - wrote file 'C:\Users\cnajewicz\Documents\meatr\initializers\sqlite.js'
 {% endhighlight %}

-This creates a new file at `initializers/sqlite.js` with some templated methods:
+This creates a new file at `initializers/sqlite.js` with some stubbed methods:

 {% highlight js %}
 // initializers/sqlite.js